Buick Yip - Wing Chun Wooden Dummy (aka Muk Yan Jong, or

 time, and when they do they will be even more valued than the original

 Koo Sang dummies made last generation.

-This dummy trunk is made from Teak Wood.
-Teak is one of the most
+This dummy trunk is made from Lychee Wood.
+This wood is, by some,

 The measurements of all the dummies are based on Wong Shun Leung's

 dummy made by Koo Sang.
 Yip Man gave Koo Sang these measurements and